rehiy/webox-docker/README.md

 # Feature

 WeBox-docker is a lnmp server based on docker of ubuntu, debian. contains the following modules: nginx, mysql, redis, php.
-And some popular plug-ins have been added, such as redis, geoip2, imagick ...
+And some popular plug-ins have been added, such as geoip2, imagick ...

-For all module information, see ubuntu/readme.md or debian/readme.md.
+- mysql 5.7.x

+- nginx 1.19.x

+  - image-filter
+  - maxminddb(geoip2)
+  - njs

+- php 7.4.x

+  - imagick
+  - maxminddb(geoip2)
+  - redis

+- redis 6.0.x

 # Quikc Start